koalaverse/homlr/docs/04-random-forest.md

 ## Gains/Lift Table: Extract with `h2o.gainsLift(<model>, <data>)` or `h2o.gainsLift(<model>, valid=<T/F>, xval=<T/F>)`
 ```

 The results above used all 250 trees but to make sure we are providing enough trees to stabilize the OOB error we can include automatic stopping.
 Also, when dealing with classification problems, if your response variable is significantly imbalanced, you can achieve additional predictive accuracy by over/under sampling.
-We can over/under sample our classes to achieved balanced class counts by incorporating the `balance_classes` argument.
-However, we do not achieve any performance improvement by balancing our attrition classes.
+We can over/under sample our classes to achieve balanced class counts by incorporating the `balance_classes` argument.
+However, in this example we do not achieve any performance improvement by balancing our attrition classes.

 <div class="rmdnote">
 <p>You will, typically, achieve performance improvements by over/under sampling when you binary response variable has a 90/10 or worse class imbalance.</p>